Eduardo Chillida: Work

 At their best his works, although massive and monumental, suggest movement and tension.
 For example, the largest of his works in the United States, De Musica is an 81-ton steel sculpture featuring two pillars with arms that reach out but do not touch.
 Much of Chillida's work is inspired by his Basque upbringing, and many of his sculptures' titles are in the Basque language Euskera.
 His steel sculpture De Música III was exhibited at the Yorkshire Sculpture Park in the UK, as part of a retrospective of Chillida's work.

 Chillida's cast iron sculpture Topos V has been displayed in Plaça del Rei, Barcelona, since 1986.

 Chillida also conceived a distinguished oeuvre of etchings, lithographs and woodcuts since 1959, including illustrations for Jorge Guillen's Mas Alla (1973) and various other books.

+Some of his bi-dimensional works are used as logos by Basque organizations such as the University of the Basque Country and Gestoras pro Amnistía.

 Monument to Tolerance, Fuerteventura

 According to Chillida's plans for a Monument of Tolerance, an artificial cave is to be bored into the mountain.
 The huge cubic cave, measuring 40 metres (131 ft) along each side, is to be dug from inside a mountain that has long been revered by the inhabitants of the dusty, barren island to the south of Lanzarote.
 About 64,000 cubic metres of rock will be taken away from the mountain, which rises out of an arid landscape in the north of the island, to create what Chillida called his 'monument to tolerance'.
 Chillida's original idea was for visitors to experience the immensity of the space.

 The project has been in development since 1994, eight years before Chillida's death.
 In 2011 local authorities decided to go ahead with a project by Chillida inside Mount Tindaya on Fuerteventura despite concerns from environmentalists.
 As of 2013, local officials are continuing to seek €75 million in private funding.